Learn more about the speaker lineup for TED2017.

 Gruber led the team that revolutionized human-machine interaction with Siri, the intelligent personal assistant that can understand your spoken language and help you get things done.
 Launched in 2010, Siri is now used billions of times a week in more than 30 countries around the world.

-When not writing or sailing around the world, Ted Halstead launches cutting-edge think tanks.
-His first, founded when he was 25, introduced new measures of progress and coordinated the Economists’ Statement on Climate Change, signed by 18 Nobel laureate economists.
+Halstead also founded and led two other successful think tanks.
+His first, which he launched at 25, introduced new measures of progress and coordinated the Economists’ Statement on Climate Change, signed by 18 Nobel laureate economists.
 His second, New America, has become one of the most influential think tanks in Washington.

-Halstead’s newest creation, the Climate Leadership Council, is transforming climate policy and politics by advancing a more effective, popular and equitable climate solution, based on the conservative principles of free markets and limited government.
-He has published numerous articles in the New York Times, Washington Post, Financial Times, Fortune, Atlantic, National Review, Los Angeles Times and Harvard Business Review.
-He has also published two books, including The Radical Center: The Future of American Politics (co-authored with Michael Lind).
+Halstead published numerous articles in the New York Times, Washington Post, Financial Times, Fortune, The Atlantic, National Review, Bloomberg, Los Angeles Times and Harvard Business Review.
+He also published two books, including The Radical Center: The Future of American Politics (co-authored with Michael Lind).

-Meanwhile, he has developed new technologies for conditional, combinatorial, and intermediated trading, and studied insider trading, manipulation and other foul play.
-Hanson is associate professor of economics at George Mason University, and a research associate at the Future of Humanity Institute of Oxford University.
+Meanwhile, he has developed new technologies for conditional, combinatorial and intermediated trading, and he studied insider trading, manipulation and other foul play.
+Hanson is associate professor of economics at George Mason University and a research associate at the Future of Humanity Institute of Oxford University.
 His next book is The Elephant in the Brain, co-authored with Kevin Simler, due in 2018.

 Danny Hillis is an inventor, scientist, author and engineer.
-While completing his doctorate at MIT, he pioneered the concept of parallel computers that is now the basis for most supercomputers, as well as the RAID array.
-He holds over 100 US patents, covering parallel computers, disk arrays, forgery prevention methods and various electronic and mechanical devices, and he has recently been working on problems in medicine as well.
+While completing his doctorate at MIT, he pioneered the concept of parallel computers that is now the basis for graphics processors and cloud computing.
+He holds more than 300 US patents, covering parallel computers, disk arrays, forgery prevention methods, various electronic and mechanical devices, and the pinch-to-zoom display interface.
+He has recently been working on problems in medicine as well.
 He is also the designer of a 10,000-year mechanical clock, and he gave a TED Talk in 1994 that is practically prophetic.
-Throughout his career, Hillis has worked at places like Disney and now Applied Minds, always looking for the next fascinating problem.
+Throughout his career, Hillis has worked at places like Disney, and now MIT and Applied Invention, always looking for the next fascinating problem.

-In her work, Jain creates worlds, stories and tools that provoke and inspire us to engage with the precarity of our rapidly changing world.
-Superflux is building tools, methods and commons that can enable us to mitigate the shock of food insecurity and climate change.
-Recently they produced a series of civilian drones, and created a vision of a near-future city where these intelligent machines begin to display increasing autonomy with civic society.
-Among Superflux’s previous projects is a headset allowing blind subjects injected with a light-sensitive virus to develop a kind of “super-sight” sensitive to spectrums that ordinary vision cannot detect.
+Superflux is currently developing tools and strategies that can enable us to mitigate the shock of food insecurity and climate change.
+Recently, they produced a series of civilian drones -- creating a vision of a near-future city where these intelligent machines begin to display increasing autonomy within civic society.

 One of the world's biggest movie stars, Bollywood star Shah Rukh Khan is also an entrepreneur and inspired philanthropist.
 He heads the film production company Red Chillies Entertainments, whose Chennai Express was the highest-grossing film of 2013, and his recent film Raees also topped the box office in India.
 He's also the proud co-owner of two cricket franchises, the Kolkata Knight Riders and the Trinbago Knight Riders.